• My UNC Charlotte

 Home

 We have several ongoing research projects.
-With my national colleagues and my PhD student Grace Mazaleski, I am uncovering why modeled trends in drought indices so strongly diverge from modeled trends in quantities like stream runoff.
-My M.S. student Zed Bates-Norris is examining the disproportionate effect of climate-change-related flooding in minority communities in North Carolina.
-My recent PhD graduate Xiaoyu Bai tested the limits of classical energetic theories about why and how climate change affects tropical rainfall.
-My recent M.S. graduates Maya Robinson and Nick Golden and I are analyzing what controls the jet stream’s response to climate change, and whether the evolution of the jet to date gives us any insight on that response.
-Another M.S. graduate Cody Burroughs has quantified long-term trends in extreme summer dewpoints across the U.S. Finally, with my departmental colleague Pat Fall and her collaborators, I am using models and proxies to help reconstruct Holocene-era Mediterranean paleoclimate and interactions with Near Eastern prehistory.
+With national colleagues and my PhD student Grace Mazaleski, I am untangling rival theories for how climate change affects surface water availability differently from how it affects precipitation.
+My recent M.S. graduates Maya Robinson and Nick Golden and I analyzed what controls the jet stream’s response to climate change, and whether the evolution of the jet to date gives us any insight on that response.
+Another M.S. graduate Cody Burroughs has quantified long-term trends in extreme summer dewpoints across the U.S. With my departmental colleague Pat Fall and her collaborators, I am using models and proxies to help reconstruct Holocene-era Mediterranean paleoclimate and interactions with Near Eastern prehistory.
+Finally, with interdisciplinary Charlotte colleagues Beth Whitaker, Alex Kustov and Michael Ewers I am examining links between precipitation trends and international migration, with a focus on Africa.

 I also enjoy teaching a full menu of courses in our Meteorology and Earth Science programs.
 At the sophomore/junior level, I teach Global Environmental Change (ESCI 3101) which is a broad, extensive introduction to the science behind global warming.
-At a higher level, Climate Dynamics (METR 4205 / ESCI 5205) gives students hands-on computational (Matlab) experience in analyzing large datasets to understand major climate phenomena like El Niño and the North Atlantic Oscillation.
-Boundary Layer Meteorology (METR 4240 / ESCI 5240) explores near-surface turbulence and its transport of heat, moisture, wind, and pollutants between the surface and lower atmosphere.
-And, Hydroclimatology (ESCI 4201/5201) examines how climate, geography and circulation drive the patterns of precipitation, water resources and vegetation on our planet, and how climate change has altered and will alter those patterns.
+At a higher level, Hydroclimatology (ESCI 4201/5201) examines how climate, geography and circulation drive the patterns of precipitation, water resources and vegetation on our planet, and how climate change has altered and will alter those patterns.
+Likewise, Climate Dynamics (METR 4205 / ESCI 5205) gives Meteorology majors hands-on computational (Matlab) experience in analyzing large datasets to understand major climate phenomena like El Niño and the North Atlantic Oscillation.

 Please visit our group webpage for more about us!